 - Avoid lifting heavy object or try to squat to lift up and avoid bending the back down to lift up the object.

 - Maintaining a healthy body weight.
 Body weight bearing stresses and puts lots of pressure on the lower back.

 - Practicing good posture and avoid prolong sitting or slouching

 - Stopping smoking.

-Here with Pain Clinic @ Wellness Philosophy, we offer not only the best and advanced conservative methods to help treat your slipped disc, we also offer strengthening programs that maintain your improved condition.
+Here with Pain Clinic @ Wellness Philosophy, we offer not only the best and advanced conservative methods to help deal with your slipped disc, we also offer strengthening programs that maintain your improved condition.

-- Spinal Decompression Therapy: Created for treating slipped discs, spinal decompression therapy, otherwise known as traction provides pain relief through the process of releasing stress and pressure from your back.
+- Spinal Decompression Therapy: Created for dealing with slipped discs.
+Spinal decompression therapy, otherwise known as traction provides pain relief through the process of releasing stress and pressure from your back.
 Spinal nerves that were affected from slipped discs are detracted (pulled/stretched for realignment) to reduce any radiating pain from your back to lower limbs.
-This treatment has benefited many of our patients with conditions relating to their back – see our video with Mr Ho!
+This therapy method has benefited many of our patients with conditions relating to their back – see our video with Mr Ho!

 - Ultrasound Therapy: With ultrasound waves, heat is generated and transmitted to create vibrations through the skin.
 These vibrations promote and increase tissue healing because blood flows and circulates in your specific region with a slipped disc.
 Overtime, the body will encounter an increased ease to produce laxity of the discs and prevent herniation.